Nonito Donaire

 In total, Donaire has held nine world titles by the main four boxing sanctioning bodies.
-He has also held the IBO flyweight title, the WBA interim super flyweight title, and the Ring magazine and lineal super bantamweight titles.
-As of June 2021, Donaire is ranked as the world's second best active bantamweight by The Ring, the Transnational Boxing Rankings Board, BoxRec, and ESPN.
+He has also held the International Boxing Organization (IBO) flyweight title, the World Boxing Association (WBA) interim super flyweight title, and the Ring magazine and lineal super bantamweight titles.

-Donaire is popularly known as "The Filipino Flash" due to his fast hand speed and punching power, and is a two-time winner of The Ring's Knockout of the Year award, in 2007 and 2011.
+Donaire is popularly known as "The Filipino Flash" and is a two-time winner of The Ring's Knockout of the Year award, in 2007 and 2011.
 He reached a peak pound for pound ranking of third by The Ring in 2011, and was named Fighter of the Year in 2012 by the Boxing Writers Association of America.
-Donaire is one of a select few Asian boxers to win world titles in at least four weight classes, along with fellow Filipinos Manny Pacquiao and Donnie Nietes.

 Early life

-Donaire was born in Talibon, Bohol, Philippines, the third of four children to Nonito C. Donaire, Sr. (born 1959, South Cotabato) and Imelda M. Gonzales (born 1950, Talibon).
+Donaire was born in Talibon, Bohol, Philippines, the third of four children to Nonito C. Donaire Sr. (born 1959, South Cotabato) and Imelda M. Gonzales (born 1950, Talibon).
 His older brother is former boxer Glenn Donaire, and his cousin is former boxer Richard Donaire.

 Until he was six years of age, Donaire lived in General Santos and attended the same school as future eight-division world champion, Manny Pacquiao.
 Donaire was a child of small stature and was bullied.

 Donaire's father was an amateur boxer who competed in the U.S. in the early 1990s.
 His paternal grandfather was born in Hawaii, and this gave Donaire American citizenship under the principle of jus Sanguinis.
 In 1993, at the age of eleven, Donaire joined his father in Van Nuys, California.
 They later lived in San Leandro, California. and San Mateo County, California.

 Donaire said that during his childhood he wished for more attention from his parents and, after his brother started boxing, the attention was given to him.
 This was his reason for entering the sport of boxing at the age of eleven even though he did not enjoy it.
 His father supported his choice as he felt it would keep Donaire off the streets.
 During their younger years, Donaire and Glenn would spar.
 Donaire also watched videos of his hero, Alexis Argüello, and from them he learned to throw a powerful left hook.

 While enrolled at the San Lorenzo High School in San Lorenzo, California, both Nonito and Glenn won several regional and district amateur boxing championships.

 In his first amateur bout, Nonito beat his opponent with straight punches, all the while thinking that "I'm going to kill him before he kills me."
 However, Donaire had little confidence until he had five professional knockout victories.